billsix/cprogrammingbook/doc/05-Arrays.rst

 sort is done by keeping an array of pointers to the strings and simply exchanging the pointers until the order is correct.
-This saves having to copy the strings themselves, which improves the efficency somewhat.
+This saves having to copy the strings themselves, which improves the efficiency somewhat.

 The example is done first
 using fixed size arrays, then another version uses malloc and